Russia's Putin and Iran's Raisi discuss energy and transport in telephone call | Headlines

 Russian President Vladimir Putin discussed energy and transport projects with Iran's President Ebrahim Raisi in a telephone call on Wednesday, the Kremlin said.

-Moscow and Tehran have moved to forge closer relations after Russia sent tens of thousands of troops into Ukraine last February, prompting sweeping Western sanctions.
-Russia and Iran, which is also under Western sanctions, are among the world's largest oil exporters.
-"The presidents spoke in favour of the consistent implementation of mutually beneficial projects in the energy, transport and logistics sectors," the Kremlin said in a readout of the call.
+Moscow and Tehran have moved to forge closer relations following Russia's invasion of Ukraine last February and the two are among the world's largest oil exporters.

-It added that the two countries hoped for a "normalisation" of the situation in Syria, and to "restore" the country's territorial integrity.
+In a readout of the call, the Kremlin said the two leaders had discussed how to further develop "mutually beneficial projects in the energy, transport and logistics sectors" and also stated their desire to "normalise" the situation in Syria.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)